 Westerland: Ebrus and Westerland have traditionally been at odds.
 Yet with the rise of King Mutt The Black Titan, who is known to follow The Path of The Nightwalker, the relations between the two kingdoms is ever improving.

-Myzentius: Ebrus finds their underhanded ways distasteful, considering itself an honorable kingdom above officially recognizing mercenaries as part of their kingdom.
-However, Ebrus has always remained on friendly political terms with Myzentius; taking full advantage of their services within the letter of the law.
+Myzentius: Ebrus finds their mercenary ways to be underhanded & distasteful.
+Ebrus considering itself an honorable kingdom above officially recognizing mercenaries as core part of their kingdom.
+However, Ebrus has always remained on friendly political terms with Myzentius; taking advantage of their services within the letter of the law whenever it is politically advantageous to do so.

 Akeron: Ebrus feels a fair amount of disdain for the kingdom of Akeron due to the kingdom’s history of prioritizing merchant businesses and international trade over more honorable pursuits.
-However, Akeron was an ally during The War of Kings, which has improved the relations between the two kingdoms in recent years.
-Ebrus was one of the primary supporters of the Sons of Akeron during the reign of the Seer.
+However, Akeron was an ally during The War of Kings in 210 PB, which has improved the relations between the two kingdoms in recent years.
+Ebrus was one of the primary supporters of the nationalist group known as the Sons of Akeron during the reign of the villainous Seer of Akeron in the year 211 PB.

 The Golden Era & The Red Era